Posts

 Image

-The Time Machine by H. G. Wells Published 1895 Classics Club Review #6/50 IAN: I'd set the class a problem with A, B, and C as the three dimensions. . . . . [ Flashback ] SUSAN: It's impossible unless you use D and E!
+The Time Machine by H. G. Wells Published 1895 Classics Club Review #6/ 50 IAN: I'd set the class a problem with A, B, and C as the three dimensions. . . . . [ Flashback ] SUSAN: It's impossible unless you use D and E!
 IAN: D and E?
 Whatever for?
 Do the problem that's set, Susan.
 SUSAN: I can't, Mr. Chesterton—you can't simply work on three of the dimensions.
 IAN: Three of them?
 Oh, Time being the fourth, I suppose.
 Then what do you need E for?
 What do you make the fifth dimension?
 SUSAN: Space.
 Doctor Who, "An Unearthly Child", 1963 Episode written by Anthony Coburn ("Spoilers!")
 The opening scene of the novella, in which "the Time Traveller" gives us a lecture on the reality of physics, reminded me of Susan Foreman's frustrated near-breakdown in this first episode of Doctor Who—though I recognize that Susan and the Traveller are saying slightly different things.
-Also, the flickering and the rush of wind as the model mach...
+Also, the flickering and the rush of wind as the model mac...

 Lasciate ogni speranza, tu che legge.